wmjordan/Codist/README.md

   ![Smart Bar Options](doc/smart-bar-options.PNG)

-_Smart Bar_ automatically disappear when you move your mouse cursor away from it, or execute a certain commands on the _Smart Bar_, or click somewhere else in the code editor window, emptying the selection.
+_Smart Bar_ automatically disappears when you move your mouse cursor away from it, or execute a certain commands on the _Smart Bar_, or click somewhere else in the code editor window, emptying the selection.

 To make _Smart Bar_ reappear, you can tap the `Shift` key on your keyboard twice within a second.
 This behavior can also be suppressed by unchecking the **Show/hide Smart Bar with Shift key** checkbox.